 The “residency” aspect of the program allows cadets and faculty to explore the full range of leadership issues the leader has faced during his or her career.
 Both the LIR and members of the VMI Community benefit from a mutual exchange of ideas to test their understanding of leadership concepts, explore how these concepts have been used in practice and investigate the broad range of challenges faced by leaders today.

-Below is a list of the distinguished guests we've had the honor to host.
+Below is a list of the distinguished leaders we've had the honor to host.

 January 11, 2016 Lexington, VA - The VMI Center for Leadership and Ethics is pleased to announce Lieutenant General Frank Libutti, USMC (Ret.) as the 2016 VMI Leader in Residence.
 Libutti, a native of New York and a graduate of The Citadel, has had a lifetime of distinguished military and private sector service roles, exemplifying the ideal qualities of a citizen-soldier.